 Site location and ownership

-Located 15 km west of Guayaquil, Ecuador’s largest city, the Cerro Blanco Reserve covers some 6,078 ha on the slopes of the coastal Cordillera Chongon Colonche, between 50 and 500 m above sea level.
+Located 15 km west of Guayaquil, Ecuador’s largest city, the Cerro Blanco Reserve covers some 6,078 ha on the slopes of the coastal Cordillera Chongon Colonche, between 50 and 500 metres above sea level.

 The importance of the forests at Cerro Blanco was first highlighted by the late Ted Parker of Conservation International, and it was established as a reserve in 1989.